Higher-rank instantons sheaves on Fano threefolds: Generalities

-One of the most useful consequences of the previous lemma is that it also allows to characterize the strictly $\mu$-semistable deformations of $E_{n+1}^k$: a general such deformation will also admit a $\mu$-stable $(n,k)$-instanton as its unique torsion-free quotient having its same slope.
-This allows to determine the dimension of the family of strictly $\mu$-semistable deformations of $E_{n+1}^k$.
-Based on this, we will prove that $E_{n+1}^k$ deforms to a $\mu$-stable instanton.
+The way we use the previous lemma is to characterize the strictly slope-semistable deformations of $E_{n+1}^k$, in the sense that a general deformation will also admit a slope-stable $(n,k)$-instanton as its unique torsion-free quotient having the same slope.
+This allows one to determine the dimension of the family of strictly slope-semistable deformations of $E_{n+1}^k$.
+Based on this, we will prove that $E_{n+1}^k$ deforms to a slope-stable instanton.